 Our current research and development efforts are primarily focused on improving our Bio-RFID technology, extending its capacity, and developing new and unique applications for this technology and the AI deep learning platform that drives its analytics.
 As part of this effort, we conduct on-going laboratory testing to ensure that application methods are compatible with the end-user and regulatory requirements, and that they can be implemented in a cost-effective manner.
 We are also actively involved in identifying new applications.
 Our current internal team along with outside consultants have considerable experience working with the application of our technologies and their application.
 We engage third party experts as required to supplement our internal team.
 We believe that continued development of new and enhanced technologies is essential to our future success.
-We incurred expenses of \$3,970,000 and \$2,034,000 for the year ended September 30, 2021 and 2020, respectively, on development activities.
+We incurred expenses of \$3,406,996, \$3,969,972 and \$2,033,726 for the nine months ended June 30, 2022 and the years ended September 30, 2021 and 2020, respectively, on development activities.